 Role of CaliforniaVolunteers During a Disaster

-CaliforniaVolunteers is charged with ensuring the coordination of volunteer activities related to disaster response and recovery, including necessary training, equipment, and transportation provisions.
+By executive order S-02-08, Governor Schwarzenegger charged CaliforniaVolunteers with ensuring the coordination of volunteer activities related to disaster response and recovery, including necessary training, equipment, and transportation provisions.
 Additionally, CaliforniaVolunteers was charged with coordinating donations in times of disaster.

-In partnership with the California Governor's Office of Emergency Services and other state and local emergency management organizations, CaliforniaVolunteers works to strengthen the state’s readiness for and ability to respond to large-scale disasters.
+In partnership with the California Emergency Management Agency and other state and local emergency management organizations, CaliforniaVolunteers works to strengthen the state’s readiness for and ability to respond to large-scale disasters.

 Donating During a Disaster

 To assist in disaster relief and recovery efforts immediately following a disaster, CaliforniaVolunteers will set up a monetary donations webpage.
 You will have the opportunity to donate to various grantmaking and 501(C)(3) organizations that actively accept donations during and following a disaster.

 During a disaster, all donation information posted about grantmaking and 501(C)(3) organizations is provided for information purposes only.
 It does not constitute a request by the State of California, the Governor or First Lady for donations to any particular organization.